samsquire/ideas2/README.md

 Write an end-to-end flow of programmatically readable log lines that should happen at each step of a process.
 The log lines act as an interface to implement against.
 Can assign which machines carries out which log line.
 Infer communication between log entries if they jump between machines.

-# 82. Easy New Environment
+# 82. New Environment by Name

-Spin up an entire environment by following a repeatable set of steps.
+The ability to create a new environment by changing a single string.
 See devops-pipeline https://github.com/samsquire/devops-pipeline

-# 83.
+# 83. Right click Use

+Use things that are on the screen by right clicking on them and selecting 'Use'.

+# 84.